 Marley’s association with Blackwell proved to be the most important step in his life, as the albums produced by Blackwell, the majority of which were million sellers, placed Marley firmly on the pinnacle of reggae internationally.
 A whole new style of Jamaican music was on the horizon and was taking the world by storm.
 With the inclusion of rock elements to the music, the lyrics conveyed a message of hope for black people.
 Using biblical passages and Jamaican proverbs, Marley was able to convey his message more forcefully.
 It was a time when his huge popularity prompted the unrestrained Marley fans to lobby for him to be a national hero.
 One Love, Three Little Birds, Jammin’, Exodus, Coming in from the Cold, Redemption Song, Bad Card, Crazy Baldhead and Rastaman Vibration were on the lips of music lovers worldwide.

 But in the midst of all the success stories came explosions at Marley’s Hope Road residence on the evening of December 3, 1976 that nearly ended the superstar’s life and career.
-It all unfolded while Marley and his band were rehearsing for a stage concert, labelled ‘Smile Jamaica’, slated for the National Heroes Park in Kingston two days later.
-History has it that the concert was called by then president of the People’s National Party, Michael Manley, during the height of a general election campaign to help ease tensions between opposing factions, and Marley, being the force that he suddenly became, apparently led the organizers to draw on him to help with quelling the tension.
+It all unfolded while Bob Marley and his band were rehearsing for a stage concert, labelled ‘Smile Jamaica’, slated for the National Heroes Park in Kingston two days later.
+History has it that the concert was called by then prime minister and leader of the People’s National Party, Michael Manley, during the height of a general election campaign to help ease tensions between opposing factions and Bob Marley, being the force that he suddenly became, apparently led the organizers to draw on him to help with quelling the tension.
 During the shooting incident, which was thought to be politically motivated, Marley was shot in the arm, but was resilient and brave enough to appear at the concert.

 Shortly after the assassination attempt on his life, Bob Marley left Jamaica on a self imposed exile in the United Kingdom.